 The concept of having no central entity control currency seems attractive to a lot of people.
 However, trust in some decentralised entity means trusting the way that they operate their business - how they’re able to audit their code, and write bug-free software.
 The only thing I know about software is that it isn’t ever bug-free.
-Code that has small numbers of bugs is widely deployed, well tested, and reviewed in detail.
+To reduce MTBF, you implement things multiple times, in disjoint environments.

-Given the importance of various software to the financials that surround crypto currencies, the latest issue with a cryptocurrency/smart wallet I saw, made me wonder about their testing.
-How many bugs are they looking for, in terms of both their standard operating environment, as well as for security?
-What is the testing and review approach that they’re adopting?
+That said, the latest hack on a cryptocurrency/smart wallet I saw, made me wonder about their testing.
+How many bugs are they looking for, in terms of both their standard operating environment, as well as for security.

-Looking at the repo that Tether links in their above post, they have 111,376 LOC at the time that I looked.
+Looking at the repo that Tether links in their above example, they have 111,376 LOC at the time that I looked at the repo.
 The tests seem to be constrained to the test directory. and make up 13,430 LOC.
 This means that they’re writing 12% of their code to be test code.

 One central entity might not be trustworthy, but it’s likely to be called upon to be reliable.
 Even regulated.
-Distributed controllers of a system means you really must trust these entities not to have flaws that devalue your investments.
-Whether you do or not is your choice, but I’m certainly skeptical about giving money over to decentralised entities that don’t really seem to take a robust approach to software testing and quality.
+Distributed trust means you really must trust the distributed entities not to have flaws that devalue your investments.
+Whether you do or not is your choice, but I’m certainly skeptical about giving money over to decentralised entities that don’t really seem to understand software testing and quality.